orbanbotond/SimplePayroll/README.md

 The simple payroll system uses a Domain Model to cover its's Business functionality.
 Beside there are Operations which create/update the Domain Model Entities.

-Other component is the Relational Database Persistence component which uses the repository pattern provided by the ROM-rb to persist the Objects from the Domain.

 The files are organized by business concepts:
  - classification
  - payment_methods